Chief Constable Steve Jupp

 - Utilising emerging technology as appropriate.

-Head of Joint Professional Standards - Detective Superintendent Katie Elliott
+Head of Joint Professional Standards - Temporary Detective Superintendent Lynn Cross

 Head of Joint Professional Standards